-In September, 2011, the National Forum completed the report (funded by TG) “Reconciling Federal, State and Institutional Policies Determining Educational Access For Undocumented Students: Implications for Professional Practice” which reported on our investigation of the ways in which colleges and universities make decisions regarding educational access for immigrant and undocumented students.
-With a final draft in hand, we submitted the report to the research advisory groups of NASFAA and AACROA, incorporating their suggestions where we felt appropriate.
-That report is now available on our website: http://thenationalforum.org/sign-up-to-receive-national-forum-reports-and-publications/
+Prior to this work, the National Forum completed the report (funded by TG) “Reconciling Federal, State and Institutional Policies Determining Educational Access For Undocumented Students: Implications for Professional Practice” in 2011, which reported on our investigation of the ways in which colleges and universities make decisions regarding educational access for immigrant and undocumented students.

 To our knowledge, the study outlined in this report represents the first systematic nationwide examination of institutional policies targeting undocumented students.
 The report offers a comprehensive description of the characteristics of the undocumented population and their underrepresentation in higher education.
 It summarizes the current state policies that regulate the access to education for undocumented students and examines a range of factors that might influence institutional decisions regarding undocumented students.
 It offers a novel theoretical framework to understand how institutions navigate the complexity of this issue, and presents a sophisticated analysis of original survey data, collected from individuals in the vortex of this issue, about institutional policies on undocumented students.
 Most importantly, the report offers insights and recommendations to educators and practitioners on how to increase their ability to serve undocumented students better and facilitate their access to higher education.

-For more information on other past publications, please see our page Forum Publications.
+For more information on other past publications, please see our Forum Publications page.

-Past research from all of our projects can be found in the Past Projects link in the footer.
+Past research from all of our projects can be found in the Past Projects page.